-- Make sure that all food containers and packages, photo albums, containers of important papers etc. are securely shut and sealed.
+- Make sure that all food containers and packages, photo albums, and containers of important papers are securely shut and sealed.

 - Cupboards and containers should be cleaned to remove any silverfish eggs before paper products are stored in them.